usedlobster/drlnd-navigation-project/README.md

 This is usefull todo as its possible the model may have worsened during the later stages of training. ( see my Report.MD - for more information).

-**3. Play **
+**3. Play**

 For completness, it is possible to play a single episode with the trained model weights.
-By default with the viewer / at normal speed - but can be changed.
-It will print out the score at the end of the run.
+By default with the viewer window and at normal speed - but can be changed.
+It will print out the final score at the end of each run.